server-os/server-image/README.md

 ## Incremental Development

-Each of the different build phases is represented with a stamp file that exists in the root of the smartos-live clone.
+Each of the different build phases is represented with a stamp file that exists in the root of the server-image clone.
 These files are named based on the directory.
 For example `0-illumos-stamp` and `0-subdir-mdata-client-stamp`.